 In anorexia nervosa (AN), this excess mortality is explained in part by the physical complications and in part by an increased rate of suicide.
 Across studies, approximately 20 to 40% of deaths in AN are thought to result from suicide.
 The mean crude mortality rate was 5.0% (t1).
 In the surviving patients, on average, full recovery was found in only 46.9% of the patients, while 33.5% improved, and 20.8% developed a chronic course of the disorder.
 First, crude mortality rates were high and increased significantly with length of follow-up.

-Most recent figures January 2014 reveal that there was a national rise of 8 per cent in the number of admissions to hospital for an eating disorder in the 12 months previous to October 2013.
+Most recent figures in January 2014 reveal that there was a national rise of 8% in the number of admissions to hospital for an eating disorder in the 12 months previous to October 2013.

 Most of the 2,560 who went to hospital for inpatient treatment were very young – 15 was the most common age of admission for girls and 13 for boys.
 But children aged five to nine and the under-fives were also admitted.